Skip to contents

 1. Audio Visualization

 The visualize_song() function creates spectrogram visualizations of audio recordings.
-This is typically the first step in exploring your data.
+This is often the first step when inspecting a new recording.

 Full recording